fastify/fastify/docs/Encapsulation.md

 ## Sharing Between Contexts

 Notice that each context in the prior example inherits _only_ from the parent contexts.
-Sibling contexts do not share any entities.
+Parent contexts cannot access any entities within its descendent contexts.
 This default is occassionally not desired.
 In such cases, the encapsulation context can be broken through the usage of [fastify-plugin][fastify-plugin] such that anything registered in a descendent context is available to the containing parent context.

 Assuming the `publicContext` needs access to the `bar` decorator defined within the `grandchildContext` in the previous example, the code can be